Building a Resilient Workforce to Address Trauma and Enhance Well-Being

 This session includes a discussion with Dr. Annette Semanchin Jones, PhD Program Director and Associate Professor at the University at Buffalo School of Social Work about the importance of systemic supports for self-care and peer-led small group conversations.

-During the first half of the session we will talk with Rita Hart, MSW, Tribal Child Welfare Specialist at the Capacity Building Center for Tribes about the importance of connecting to cultural ways.
-We'll spend the second half of the session in peer-led small groups discussing how to apply these ideas in your organization.
+This session includes a discussion with Rita Hart, MSW, Tribal Child Welfare Specialist at the Capacity Building Center for Tribes about the importance of connecting to cultural ways and peer-led small group conversations.